andylandtsheer/rowdyracers/README.md

     - Our domain is (G)UI framework agnostic, we can rather quickly use our domain in a different GUI than the current.

 When working with this skeleton, it is important you remember - and adhere to - these rules.
 - Otherwise, before you known it, your domain is tightly coupled with your GUI.
-Making it very diffucult to keep a clear overview of what is happening where, updates to the GUI might impact the domain, replacing the GUI with another technology becomes difficult and a lot of work,...
+Making it very difficult to keep a clear overview of what is happening where, updates to the GUI might impact the domain, replacing the GUI with another technology becomes difficult and a lot of work,...